danforthcenter/plantcv/docs/otsu_threshold.md

     - gray_img - Grayscale image data
     - max_value - Value to apply above threshold (255 = white)
     - object_type - "light" or "dark" (default: "light").
 If object is lighter than the background then standard thresholding is done.
-If object is darker than the background then inverse thresholding is done
+If object is darker than the background then inverse thresholding is done.

 - **Context:**
     - Used to help differentiate plant and background